wboykinm/billmorris.io/blog/_posts/2025-05-09-beautiful-capital.md

 I can't cast too broad of a net here.
 I only have my own experience to draw from and what I see in that is a happy accident where in I flip back and forth between automation work and manual work - however one may wish to define those - and most days I am able to take aesthetic pleasure in both of them.
 I am under no illusions that this is a widespread phenomenon, and I'm appreciative of these unlikely circumstances.

 Take all of these sophomoric musings with skepticism.
 William Morris was a canonical polymath.
 Bill Morris is a full-stack dilettante.
-But I find comfort in [the internet-crafting directive of Sacha Judd](https://www.sachajudd.com/the-good-internet/): "Build something small, weird, and entirely yours."

 ![3](/shoals/assets/img/2025-05-09_3.jpg)